-The Wadawurrung Traditional Owners continue to be the first custodians of this coastline, and the bountiful lands, waters and seas of the Bellarine Peninsula this is rich in Wadawurrung living cultural heritage.
-Wadawurrung People have a strong connection to Country and continue to play an important role in managing the land, water and natural landscape.
+The Wadawurrung Traditional Owners continue to be the first custodians of this coastline, and the bountiful lands, waters and seas of the Bellarine Peninsula which is rich in Wadawurrung living cultural heritage.
+Wadawurrung People have a strong connection to Country and continue to play an important role in the land, water and natural landscape.

 The Wadawurrung Traditional Owners Aboriginal Corporation are the Registered Aboriginal Party for the region under the Victorian Aboriginal Heritage Act 2006.
 Wadawurrung People have continually occupied the Geelong / Djilang area for over 30,000 years.
-Their Country extends from the Otway Ranges to the Werribee River / Wirribi Yalluk, incorporating the Bellarine Peninsula / Ballawiyn and Geelong / Djilang.
-The Bengalat Balug clan were the custodians of the Bellarine Peninsula / Ballawiyn area.
+Their Country extends from the Otway Ranges to the Werribee River / Wirribi Yalluk, incorporating the Bellarine Peninsula and Geelong.
+The Bengalat Balug clan were the custodians of the Bellarine Peninsula area.

-Figure 3: Map of Wadawurrung Country
+Figure 2: Map of Wadawurrung Country